Hydroponic systems, in one form or another, have been used throughout history.

 You can create an ebb and flow system from a standard grow bed, like we show in the illustration above.
 Some home hydroponic growers also design a system of connected tanks to create a recirculating system, like this setup made with 5-gallon buckets:

-Ebb and flow systems are ideal for any kind of crops you’d like to grow.
+Ebb and flow systems are ideal for any kind of crops you’d like to grow, whether you have an indoor or outdoor setup.
 Leafy greens and lettuces will typically produce the fastest harvest.
 But larger, fruiting plants, like tomatoes or cucumbers, will also do well in this system type.

 Pros of Ebb and Flow Hydroponic Systems